happyDomain/help/content/reference/plugins/tests.en.md

 The equivalent environment variable is `HAPPYDOMAIN_PLUGINS_DIRECTORY`.

 The loader scans each configured directory and attempts to load every `.so` file it finds.
-An individual plugin that fails to load — wrong build, missing symbols, a panic in its factory — is logged and skipped without aborting startup; one bad `.so` never prevents the others from loading.
+An individual plugin that fails to load (wrong build, missing symbols, a panic in its factory) is logged and skipped without aborting startup; one bad `.so` never prevents the others from loading.

 ### Restart and check the logs